-- 1. Refer the parent, guardian, or person in parental relation to appropriate resources or agencies for support and assistance. - 2.
-Secure permission from parent, guardian, or person in parental relation to share information or documents with the mental health care provider to further assist the student. - 3.
-Provide support to the student.
-Assist him or her with re-entry. - 4.
-If a parent, guardian, or person in parental relation refuses to respond to the child's threat to him or herself, the District may contact Child Protective Services or local law enforcement. - 5.
-Complete any required paperwork, including any incident reports.
+1. Refer the parent, guardian, or person in parental relation to appropriate resources or agencies for support and assistance.

+2. Secure permission from parent, guardian, or person in parental relation to share information or documents with the mental health care provider to further assist the student.

+3. Provide support to the student.
+Assist him or her with re-entry.

+4. If a parent, guardian, or person in parental relation refuses to respond to the child's threat to him or herself, the District may contact Child Protective Services or local law enforcement.

+5. Complete any required paperwork, including any incident reports.

+SCHOOL BUS ACCIDENT AND/OR FIRE

-Re esponse Action: Person(s) Responsible: 1.
-Relocate pupils away from danger area students 1.
-School bus driver 2.
-Render first aid to injured persons 2.
-Qualified person(s) on scene 3.
+- 1. Relocate pupils away from danger area driver students - 2.
+Render first aid to injured persons - 3.
 If necessary, request emergency assistance.
-Ambulance, fire department and/or police 3.
-Qualified person(s) on scene 4.
+Ambulance, fire department and/or police - 4.
 Notify Building Administrator, if needed.
-Request spare vehicle to transport uninjured pupils.
-4. School Bus Supervisor 5.
+Request spare vehicle to transport uninjured pupils. - 5.
 Notify School Nurse.
-If onsite or offsite report to scene and evaluate students.
-5. Building Administrator 6.
-Identify the victims and where they are being transported to local hospitals 6.
-Qualified person(s) on scene 7.
-Notify parents or spouse of the victims 7.
-Building Administrator 8.
+If onsite or offsite report to scene and evaluate students. - 6.
+Identify the victims and where they are being transported to local hospitals - 7.
+Notify parents or spouse of the victims - 8.
 Complete School District Accident Report Forms 8.
-School Nurse Co omments:
+School Nurse